when the going gets tough

 We don’t always get to choose our circumstances.
 But we do get to choose the meaning we assign to them—and who we become because of them.

 2. Turn off the “spotlight complex”: We tend to believe everyone’s noticing our mistakes.
-Truth?
+The truth?
 Most people are too focused on their own lives and are paying far less attention to us than we think.

-6. Remember, your only benchmark is you: Your journey is unique.
+5. Remember, your only benchmark is you: Your journey is unique.
 When you focus on what everyone else has or how fast they’re moving, you risk overlooking your most important asset: yourself.
 Celebrate small wins, set your own benchmarks, and measure progress by your own standards.

 If you think about it, mental strength looks a lot less like “never wavering” and a lot more like meeting yourself honestly in the moment, then choosing what’s next with intention.